beardache/WiFiMap/README.md

 https://play.google.com/store/apps/details?id=io.wifimap.wifimap

 Code to download all the WiFi Passwords from WiFi Map.
-Needed to know how people around the world created their passwords and now I know.
+Needed to know how people around the world creat their passwords and now I know.

 Output